 The 3 Phases of Brand Success

 1. This phase can go horribly wrong in three important ways.
-The first of these is the failure of the effective branding and brand positioning, the name, the logo, the tagline, and the brand graphics being translated consistently into all of these communications that will influence the perceptions that will become the real brand in the marketplace.
+The first of these is the failure of the effective branding and brand positioning.
+The name, the logo, the tagline, and the brand graphics will influence the perceptions that will become the real brand in the marketplace.

 2. The second way Phase 2 can founder is the lack of creativity involved in dramatizing the essentials to the fullest extent that each of these media allow (by media, read every sense and touch point between your company and its constituencies, especially your customers, and most critically, your prospects.

 3. The third way may be the most important.
 It is the lack of consistency between the residue left by the conventional communications media and the physical experience of the product and of the people who represent it.